☎ Call Today Free Consult

 Q3.
 How does a juvenile attorney help in evidence collection?

 A juvenile determinate sentencing attorney ensures evidence is collected, preserved, and challenged properly.
 This includes blood alcohol content tests, breathalyzer results, accident scene reports, and witness statements.
 Improper or mishandled evidence can be challenged in court, potentially weakening the prosecution’s case.
-The attorney also conducts independent investigations and interviews, ensuring all facts are considered.
+The attorney also conducts independent investigations and interviews, to ensure all facts are considered.
 Proper handling of evidence is critical in intoxication manslaughter cases to reduce sentencing risk and improve outcomes for the juvenile.

 Q4.
 What are the long-term consequences of a conviction?